nils-n/keep-walking/TESTING.md

 ### Results of testing framework for Javascript (Jest)

-In the screenshot below the outputs of the Jest Unit Test results.
+In the screenshot below the outputs of the Jest Unit Test results (3 tests in total).
 No errors occured.

 <table>
   <tr>